ladeak/SpanWorkshop/README.md

 ### Summary

 .net core made a handful of new types available to us, which can be used to optimize our application from memory usage point of view and from execution time point of view as well.
-Don't use them though blindly, always measure the application to see the impact it has own your application.
-Do you use it on a critical application path, or do you use it somewhere un-needed.
-The the code with ```Span<T>``` is save, and nice, it is still more verbose to the classical solution.
+Don't use them blindly though, always measure, to see the impact of the change on your application.
+Do you use it on a critical application path, or do you use it somewhere un-needed?
+The the code with ```Span<T>``` is safe and fast, but it is still more verbose to the classical solution.